Our place in the health system

 Consumer and patient groups

-The decisions PHARMAC makes impact on almost all New Zealanders, so it is important that the impact of those decisions on patients and consumers is well thought-through.
+The decisions Pharmac makes impact on almost all New Zealanders, so it is important that the impact of those decisions on patients and consumers is well thought through.
 We are in regular contact with patient and consumer groups and welcome feedback on medicine funding, our devices work, or other issues.
-To ensure we get appropriate consumer input to our operations, we take advice from our Consumer Advisory Committee on our engagement plans and practices.

 We rely on pharmaceutical companies to provide medicines for New Zealanders.
 In most cases, when we fund a medicine we agree on a supply contract with the company to ensure they continue to supply the contracted medicines.